Al-Talaba SC: Golden years (1980–1986)

 Al-Talaba again finished second in the 1983–84, with 36 points, three behind league leaders, Al-Jaish.
-In 1984, Al-Talaba won its first international club competition, the 1984 Stafford Cup, winning four games and drawing one out of the five games they played in the tournament, which was hosted in Bangalore, India.
+In 1984, Al-Talaba won its first international club competition, the 1984 Stafford Challenge Cup, winning four games and drawing one out of the five games they played in the tournament, which was hosted in Bangalore, India.

-The 1984–85 Iraqi National League was abandoned halfway through due to a perceived decline in public interest, described as becoming "non-existent", after the performances of the Iraq national football team in the 1986 FIFA World Cup qualification (AFC) and winning the 1985 Arab Nations Cup and the 1985 Pan Arab Games.
+The 1984–85 Iraqi National League was abandoned midway through due to a perceived decline in public interest, described as becoming "non-existent", after the performances of the Iraq national football team in the 1986 FIFA World Cup qualification (AFC) and winning the 1985 Arab Cup and the 1985 Arab Games.
 Al-Talaba were in third place with 29 points before the stoppage.
 They then participated in the Al-Rasheed Cup which was set up by Al-Rasheed after the abandonment of the league.
 The Al-Rasheed Cup contained twelve of the fourteen top division clubs as well as four lower division clubs.
 Al-Talaba reached the quarterfinals of the tournament but were knocked out by the eventual winners Al-Rasheed.

 After Al-Rasheed was promoted to the top division, most of Iraq's national team players signed for them, which made it difficult for the other teams to compete.
 Even so, in the 1985–86 Iraqi National League and under the management of Yahya Alwan, Al-Talaba won their third league title against all expectations.
 They finished the season with 25 points, two points ahead of the favourites Al-Rasheed.
 On 27 December 1985, one of the most important matches of the season, which could have decided the championship, was played between Al-Talaba and Al-Rasheed in front of 50,000 spectators at the Al-Shaab Stadium.
 The match ended in a 1–0 win for Al-Talaba with the goal being from a penalty taken by Hussein Saeed in the 63rd minute.
 Saeed was the season's joint top goalscorer along with Ahmed Radhi and Rahim Hameed.
 Al-Talaba participated in the 1986 Asian Club Championship where they reached the final round but finished last in the table with a single point.
 Al-Talaba also participated in the Saddam International Tournament in 1986, hosted in Baghdad, but finished third in their group and failed to reach the semi-finals.
 By winning the league, Al-Talaba qualified for the 1986 Iraqi Perseverance Cup but were defeated 2–1 by Al-Rasheed.